Warehouse Management System Development for Jacksonville Port-Adjacent Distribution

 Exactly what you get

 A warehouse management system sized for a Jacksonville port-fed floor: container devanning and mixed-case receiving, directed putaway, wave picking, and cross-docking, all on mobile devices the team actually carries, so stock locations stay accurate because people work in the system.
 It ties live into your inventory management software for stock truth, your ERP for orders and billing, and your shipping setup so the dock-to-customer handoff is clean.
-Pair it with supply chain software for upstream visibility and a business intelligence dashboard for throughput metrics.
+Pair it with supply chain software for upstream visibility and a business intelligence (BI) dashboard for throughput metrics.

 How to choose a developer in Jacksonville